 Health Tips for Your Southeast Asia Trip

 Got all of that?
-Not you’re ready to travel to Asia!
+Not you’re ready to backpack Asia!
 But even if you think you’re fully prepared, expect not to be.
-There are always surprises when backpacking Asia.
+There are always surprises when in Southeast Asia backpacking.
 Regardless, embrace it and have fun!